laszewsk/mlcommons/webpage/frontpage-v2.md

 Respondents:

-At the present time, we expect respondents to submit the results of their run, and should provide justification in the form of documentation (e.g., a technical manuscript or source code with run instructions).
-We are exploring setting this up as a framework that interfaces with the MLCommons submission portal.
-For now you can also submit results to the group by contactingGrgeor von Laszewski <laszewski@gmail.com> amd Juri Papay <juri.papay@stfc.ac.uk>.
+We are exploring setting this up as a framework that interfaces with the MLCommons submission portal for Sep.
+30, 2022.
+Until then,
+you can also submit results to the group by contacting Gregor von Laszewski <laszewski@gmail.com> and Juri Papay <juri.papay@stfc.ac.uk>.

 ![img.png](./img.png)